-Last fall, the 2017 Emmy Awards suggested women had officially taken the television reins from the likes of the gritty male anti heroes who had ruled our screens since Y2K panic was all the rage.
+Last autumn, the 2017 Emmy Awards suggested women had officially taken the television reins from the likes of the gritty male anti heroes who had ruled our screens since Y2K panic was all the rage.
 Remember, the show that started the “Terrible Man You Still Root For” trend, HBO’s The Sopranos, began all the way back in 1999.
 But, many wondered if Hollywood’s sudden appreciation and dedication to women’s complex, varied stories would disappear as quickly as it had taken hold of the cultural zeitgeist.

 Then, Sunday night’s 2018 Golden Globes happened, proving women aren’t going anywhere.
 In fact, the HFPA’s choices suggested the ladies of TV are even more powerful than they were Emmys night.
 For the second straight major awards show, series fronted by women swept all major categories from drama (The Handmaid’s Tale) to comedy (Marvelous Mrs. Maisel) and, of course, limited series (juggernaut Big Little Lies).
 The difference this time, four months after television’s biggest night, was each women who went to accept her Golden Globe statuette had the strength of both the #MeToo movement at the #TimesUp game plan behind her.